-Each family will be allowed 8 visitors to see it, making it a possibility for trackers to see gorillas.
-When it comes to price you cannot compare to Rwanda where it costs twice the price of Uganda.
+Each family will be allowed eight visitors to see it, making it a possibility for trackers to see gorillas.
+When it comes to price, you cannot compare it to Rwanda, where it costs twice the price of Uganda.

 Democratic Republic of Congo